Eric-DS-Zhou/Software-2-portfolio-project-Eric/doc/01-component-brainstorming/01-component-brainstorming.md

     - `double attendanceRate(int classNumber)`: return the attendance rate for the specified session
     - `double hwCompletionRate()`: return the overall homework completion rate
     - `double hwCompletionRate(int hwNumber)`: return the homework completion rate for the specified assignment
-    - `void removeStudent(String student)`: remove all recorded data for the specified student

   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):